The Fate of Atlas

 Sometimes the figure of Atlas is just used in a whimsical manner as an ornament, with no question of suffering at all.
 This delicate goblet from the Walters Museum is a good example.
 Here Atlas is struggling to hold up a nautilus shell.
 It is a real shell.
 I have no idea how one could drink from this cup without getting wine all over oneself.

 It never occurred to me to think of Atlas in a sexual light.
 His sexuality is ambiguous as far as the issue of suffering goes.
 He has a masculine body of course, but he just looks so inert.
-However, in some people's eyes, I think he may seem to be archetypically male because he is the dispensable man who carries the burden for others, the type who uses his body up with hard work so that his family can enjoy comfort.
+However, in some people's eyes, I think he may seem to be archetypically male because he is the man who carries the burden for others, the type who uses his body up with hard work so that his family can enjoy comfort.
 I suppose Atlas could be seen as attractive because he is the strong, silent type that some women love.

 Apparently, some men love the Atlas type as well, as we can see from these architectural uses of his figure, called atlantes, whose postures are like Michelangelo's Dying Slave in their obvious homoeroticism.
 These Atlases do not seem to be suffering—far from it.

-I saved my own favorite portrayal for last.
+I saved my personal favorite portrayal for last.
 Atlas: Pillar of the World is the creation of Guatemalan sculptor Walter Peter.
 Born in 1965, Peter specializes in monumental figures such as Dawn, the Giant of Cayalá, a colossus reborn from the earth possessing the key to the secret to happiness, and of course this Atlas: